nuls-io/devsite/source/contract/index.md

 @Required labels the parameter of @Required.
 When it is called, there must be transfer-in value

-Go to download nuls source code on github, and get some contract examples
+Go to download NULS source code on github, and get some contract examples

-## 5. Nuls Contract SDK
+## 5. NULS Contract SDK

 Contract SDK provides several classes to be convenient for contract development: